nuclearcat/largefiletransfer/README.md

 # Large File Transfer

-A secure, web-based solution for transferring large files between computers.
-This application allows users to send and receive files of any size through a simple web interface, with built-in security features and chunked transfer capabilities.
+A lightweight, single-file PHP solution for transferring large files between computers, specifically designed for small VMs and shared hosting environments.
+This application provides a simple way to transfer files of any size through a web interface, with minimal server requirements and no database dependencies.

+## Purpose

+This project was created to solve the challenge of transferring large files in resource-constrained environments:
+- Works on small VMs with limited resources
+- Compatible with shared hosting environments
+- No database required - everything is file-based
+- Single PHP file for easy deployment
+- Minimal dependencies and setup required

+## Components

+- `largefiletransfer.php`: The main application file containing all the necessary code for file transfer functionality
+- `run_largefiletransfer.sh`: A helper script for local development and testing in Docker (not required for production use)

 ## Features